 Other employee benefit plans, such as executive compensation and stock plans, can be segregated by a similar order but they do not have the Q in QDRO because the benefit plans are not qualified plans under ERISA and IRS regulations.
 These orders are also domestic relations orders (DROs) and the same issues can arise if these orders are not properly drafted.
 The rules on these plans may be even more complex than a 401k plan and require advanced understanding of ERISA and other benefit plan regulations to efficiently complete the division of these assets.
 I also have experience working with executive compensation plans and can assist in drafting these orders.

 Even minor problems with QDROs can spiral into major problems and major headaches for everybody involved.
-This often occurs because QDROs can be complex and few people understand them at the level necessary to deal with QDRO problems.
-The result is that lots of money and time gets wasted in court trying to figure out how to solve these problems.
+The result is that lots of money and time is wasted in court trying to solve these problems.
 Although working with an experienced QDRO lawyer is no guarantee that the problems will melt away, working with an attorney experienced with QDRO issues can greatly improve the probability that your problems will be resolved in a more efficient manner.
-If you are dealing with a QDRO problem then you should contact my office right away so we can get started working on the problem before it can spiral out of control.
+If you are dealing with a QDRO problem then you should contact QDRO lawyer Adam Kielich right away.